nir11/file-type-checker/README.md

-const isWEBM = fileTypeChecker.isWEBM(file); // Returns true if the file is a valid WebM video file const isWEBP = fileTypeChecker.isWEBP(file); // Returns true if the file is a valid WebP image file const isZIP = fileTypeChecker.isZIP(file); // Returns true if the file is a valid ZIP archive const isHEIC = fileTypeChecker.isHEIC(file); // Returns true if the file is a valid HEIC image
+const isWEBM = fileTypeChecker.isWEBM(file); // Returns true if the file is a valid WebM video file const isWEBP = fileTypeChecker.isWEBP(file); // Returns true if the file is a valid WebP image file const isZIP = fileTypeChecker.isZIP(file); // Returns true if the file is a valid ZIP archive
 ```

 #### Image: